UPDATED FEB 28, 2020

 Sometimes, you just don’t have time to make your workout anything but simple.
 No worries — we get it.
 That’s why we’ve included Dequindre Cut Greenway on this list.
 Cutting right through downtown and only spanning about two miles, DCG is the perfect go-to trail to smash a quick ride, get the blood flowing, then get back to your priorities.
 Grocery shopping on your to-do list?
 Bring your basket or backpack and stop at Eastern Market for their farmers market every Saturday.

 Waterfalls, wildlife, hilly terrain, and over 4,000 acres of land.
 If you’re seeking to bask in every beautiful aspect of nature while taking on a leg-pumping workout (without going too far), Kensington is your spot!
 With more than two and a half million visitors each year, you know it stands up to all the hype.
-Check it out for yourself and enjoy the scenery.
+Check it out for yourself and enjoy the scenery on the paved 9.5-mile loop.
 And don’t be afraid to visit more than once, they offer all sorts of fun activities for every season, including cross-country skiing, tobogganing, golf, and fishing.
 Just beware: once you fall in love with Kensington — there’s no goin’ back.

 Since we’re talking iconic trails in the Detroit area, we simply can’t forget the Stony Creek Metropark Trail.
 With two main options—six miles of paved path or 14 miles of heavily wooded, hilly dirt trails—both the thrill-seekers and the joyriders can appreciate this one.
 Be sure to bring both your 'A' game and your helmet if you plan to take on the 14 miles of off-road trails — they are nothing to joke about.
 And helmets are required… that’s another, solid reason why you should bring them.